Examples

 turtlebot3_automatic_parking_vision

-uses raspberry pi camera and so the robot which is a default platform used for this demo is TurtleBot3 Waffle Pi.
-Since it parks from finding out AR marker on some wall, printed AR marker should be prepared.
-Whole process uses the image get from the camera, so if the process is not well being done, configure the parameters, such as brightness, contrast, etc. - The
+uses the RaspberryPi camera, the default platform used for this demo is TurtleBot3 Waffle Pi.
+Since it parks according to an AR marker on a visible wall, a printed AR marker should be prepared. - The

 turtlebot3_automatic_parking_vision

 nodes.
-To get rectified image, the robot should get optic calibration data for raspberry pi camera.
-(Every downloaded turtlebot3 packages already have the camera calibration data as raspberry pi camera v2 default.) - The
+To get a rectified image, the robot should use optical calibration data for the RaspberryPi camera.
+(Every downloaded turtlebot3 package should have the camera calibration data for RaspberryPi camera v2 by default.) - The

 turtlebot3_automatic_parking_vision